 - 2 Tablespoons olive oil

 Using a whisk, combine the cassava flour and sea salt in a medium sized mixing bowl.
 Add 2/3 cup filtered water and olive oil, switch to a spoon or mini spatula and combine fully.
-The batter should not be too wet or too dry and should stick together if you pinch it.
-If too dry, add more water, 1 Tablespoon at a time.
-If too wet, add more flour 1 Tablespoon at a time.
+The batter should not be too wet or too dry and should stick together when you pinch it.
+If it's too dry, add more water, 1 teaspoon at a time.
+If it's too wet, add more flour 1 teaspoon at a time until the right consistency is met.

-Roll all of the batter into balls of about 1 Tablespoon worth, about the size of a golf ball.
+Roll the batter into balls that are about 1 Tablespoon in size.

-If using a tortilla press, line it with 2 pieces of parchment or wax paper, place dough in the center, one ball at a time, and press.
-If you do not have a tortilla press, you can use 2 pieces of parchment paper and place the batter in the middle and roll out using a rolling pin.
+If using a tortilla press, line it with 2 pieces of parchment or wax paper, place dough in the center, and gently press.
+If you don't have a tortilla press, you can use 2 pieces of parchment paper and place the batter in the middle and roll it out with a rolling pin.

 Heat a dry skillet over medium-high heat.
-Place pressed tortilla on the hot skillet and allow to cook for about 30 seconds, flip over, and cook for 30 seconds more.
+Once hot, place pressed tortilla in the skillet.
+Cook for about 30 seconds, gently flip, and cook for 30 seconds more.
 Cool on a cooling rack.
 Continue until all the batter is gone.

 *I prefer Otto’s brand of Cassava flour.